State of Alaska Department of Revenue Lowers Stock Position in American Express (NYSE:AXP)

-State of Alaska Department of Revenue trimmed its holdings in American Express (NYSE:AXP – Free Report) by 5.3% in the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 78,971 shares of the payment services company’s stock after selling 4,460 shares during the quarter.
+State of Alaska Department of Revenue cut its holdings in American Express (NYSE:AXP – Free Report) by 5.3% during the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 78,971 shares of the payment services company’s stock after selling 4,460 shares during the period.
 State of Alaska Department of Revenue’s holdings in American Express were worth $11,781,000 as of its most recent SEC filing.

 Several other hedge funds and other institutional investors have also added to or reduced their stakes in the business.
 BlackRock Inc. boosted its stake in American Express by 0.9% in the 1st quarter.
 BlackRock Inc. now owns 45,899,776 shares of the payment services company’s stock worth $7,571,168,000 after purchasing an additional 423,300 shares during the period.
 State Street Corp boosted its stake in American Express by 1.7% in the 2nd quarter.
 State Street Corp now owns 30,320,053 shares of the payment services company’s stock worth $5,281,753,000 after purchasing an additional 507,042 shares during the period.
 Wellington Management Group LLP boosted its stake in American Express by 0.8% in the 1st quarter.
 Wellington Management Group LLP now owns 22,000,787 shares of the payment services company’s stock worth $3,629,030,000 after purchasing an additional 182,753 shares during the period.
 Moneta Group Investment Advisors LLC boosted its stake in American Express by 118,198.3% in the 4th quarter.
 Moneta Group Investment Advisors LLC now owns 13,732,068 shares of the payment services company’s stock worth $2,028,913,000 after purchasing an additional 13,720,460 shares during the period.
 Finally, Bank Julius Baer & Co.
 Ltd Zurich boosted its stake in American Express by 87,430.5% in the 2nd quarter.
 Bank Julius Baer & Co.
 Ltd Zurich now owns 12,697,168 shares of the payment services company’s stock worth $2,211,847,000 after purchasing an additional 12,682,662 shares during the period.
 83.08% of the stock is currently owned by institutional investors.

+In other news, Vice Chairman Jeffrey C. Campbell sold 21,008 shares of the stock in a transaction on Wednesday, November 29th.
+The stock was sold at an average price of $168.33, for a total transaction of $3,536,276.64.
+Following the transaction, the insider now owns 125,646 shares of the company’s stock, valued at approximately $21,149,991.18.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
 In other news, Director Walter Joseph Clayton III purchased 1,000 shares of the company’s stock in a transaction dated Tuesday, October 24th.
 The shares were acquired at an average price of $143.93 per share, with a total value of $143,930.00.
 Following the transaction, the director now owns 2,000 shares of the company’s stock, valued at $287,860.
 The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-In other news, Vice Chairman Douglas E. Buckminster sold 11,344 shares of the stock in a transaction on Wednesday, November 15th.
-The stock was sold at an average price of $158.87, for a total transaction of $1,802,221.28.
-Following the transaction, the insider now owns 88,376 shares of the company’s stock, valued at approximately $14,040,295.12.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Also, Director Walter Joseph Clayton III purchased 1,000 shares of the company’s stock in a transaction dated Tuesday, October 24th.
-The shares were purchased at an average cost of $143.93 per share, for a total transaction of $143,930.00.
-Following the transaction, the director now directly owns 2,000 shares in the company, valued at approximately $287,860.
-The disclosure for this purchase can be found here.
-0.12% of the stock is currently owned by corporate insiders.
+Also, Vice Chairman Jeffrey C. Campbell sold 21,008 shares of the firm’s stock in a transaction dated Wednesday, November 29th.
+The shares were sold at an average price of $168.33, for a total value of $3,536,276.64.
+Following the sale, the insider now directly owns 125,646 shares in the company, valued at approximately $21,149,991.18.
+The disclosure for this sale can be found here.
+Corporate insiders own 0.12% of the company’s stock.

 Wall Street Analysts Forecast Growth